-As of fiscal year 2010, Grapevine has been produced by Illinois State University’s Center for the Study of Education Policy in cooperation with the State Higher Education Executive Officers (SHEEO).
-The Grapevine survey has been consolidated with the annual survey used by SHEEO in its State Higher Education Finance (SHEF) project.
-This consolidated questionnaire asks for data that are compiled in a new State Support for Higher Education Database.
-This database, in turn, is used to produce both the annual Grapevine tables, which provide a first look at state appropriations for the new fiscal year, and the annual SHEF report, which offers a more complete examination of trends in total state support for higher education, factoring in inflation and enrollment.
+For fiscal years 2010-20, Grapevine was produced by Illinois State University’s Center for the Study of Education Policy in cooperation with the State Higher Education Executive Officers (SHEEO).
+The Grapevine survey was consolidated with the annual survey used by SHEEO in its State Higher Education Finance (SHEF) project.
+As of fiscal year 2021, the Center assumed responsibility for the Grapevine report.
+The annual Grapevine tables provide a first look at state appropriations for the new fiscal year.
+The annual SHEF report offers a more complete examination of trends in total state support for higher education, factoring in inflation and enrollment.

-The data for fiscal year 2018-19 (FY19) were collected by Sophia Laderman of SHEEO.
-The consolidated questionnaire included three sections from which the Grapevine data were drawn:
+The data for fiscal year 2020-21 (FY21) were collected in two sections from which the Grapevine data were drawn:

 States were asked to exclude